-Thanksgiving is one of the bank holidays in 2018, meaning that banks are not typically open for business.
-It’s also one of 10 federal holidays for which numerous organizations — such as schools, government offices and businesses — are closed for the day, meaning the majority of American workers have Thanksgiving off.
+Thanksgiving is one of the last 2019 bank holidays, meaning that banks are not typically open for business.
+It’s also one of 10 federal holidays for which numerous organizations — such as schools, government offices and businesses — are closed for the day.
+This means that the majority of American workers have Thanksgiving off.

-Although Thanksgiving is a bank holiday, customers will still be able to access their online accounts and might even be able to get customer service over the phone.
-Check out this list of major banks that will be closed on Thanksgiving Day and plan ahead so that your banking needs are handled before it’s time to cook the turkey.
+Although Thanksgiving is a bank holiday, customers can still access their online accounts, and they might even be able to get customer service over the phone.
+Check out GOBankingRates’ list of major banks that will be closed on Thanksgiving Day and plan ahead so that your banking needs are handled before it’s time to cook the turkey.

 Are banks closed on Thanksgiving?
-All the banks contacted by GOBankingRates verified that they will be closed on Thanksgiving Day, meaning customers won’t be able to fulfill their banking needs in person.
-Luckily, many transactions, deposits and other banking needs can be completed online easily and quickly.
+GOBankingRates contacted a number of banks — including several that made the Best Banks of 2019 list — to find out which banks are open on Thanksgiving day.
+However, the unanimous answer was ‘we will be closed’.
+No banks will open, meaning customers won’t be able to fulfill their banking needs in person.
+Luckily, many transactions, deposits and other banking needs can be completed easily and quickly online.

 Here’s a list of banks that are closed on Turkey Day: